gkoutos-group/hivae/README.md

 dataset_path: this is the folder of the csv files

-results_path: the output folder for results
+results_path: the output folder for results (currently not used)

 network_path: where the models are going to be stored